The Blue Giraffe: Reception

 In the analysis of the science fiction historians Alexei and Cory Panshin, the story typified an attitude of de Camp's that was remarkable for the genre of the time: "In the proto-ecological universe projected by de Camp, to be human ... was a natural state of being which we might share with a wide variety of creatures. ...
 [D]e Camp was capable of imagining what previously would have been thought of as lesser beings–[such as] a tribe of mutated baboons in 'The Blue Giraffe' (Astounding, Aug 1939) ... as being as decent, rational and civilized as most men manage to be, and maybe even more so."

 Jamie Todd Rubin, reviewing the issue of Astounding in which the story originally appeared, writes, "Of all the stories in the issue, de Camp’s is the best written.
 There is no feeling of pulp writing or story-telling.
 It is a smooth tale that comes alive in your imagination so that you feel like you are right there with the characters on their journey.
 Abou[t] the only weakness in the story was the ending, which returns to the father and his adopted son.
-I didn’t think the ending lived up to the full potential of the story, and almost would have liked to seen the beginning and ending left off, and just go on the wonderful journey through the African wilderness."
+I didn’t think the ending lived up to the full potential of the story, and almost would have liked to seen[sic] the beginning and ending left off, and just go on the wonderful journey through the African wilderness."